Your safety

 The government website has information about your options for support with childcare costs.

 Child maintenance can keep you tied to an abuser long after the relationship has ended.
-Many abusers withhold child maintenance payments to continue the abuse after separation.
+Many abusers withhold child maintenance or make payments unreliably to continue the abuse long after separation.

 Abusers may refuse to pay child maintenance if they do not see the child.
 If they are paying, they may try to tell you how to spend the money.
 This can be very distressing and can affect your economic stability.
 Both parents are responsible for supporting the children financially, regardless of access arrangements.
 The abuser has no right to tell you how to spend the money or to ask for proof of this.

 Some survivors wish to cut all ties with the abuser and do not claim child maintenance for this reason.
-However, the Child Maintenance Service may be able to contact the abuser on your behalf to arrange payments.
+However, the Child Maintenance Service (CMS) may be able to contact the abuser on your behalf to arrange payments.
+The CMS can:

 If the abuser refuses to pay child maintenance, in some cases the CMS may be able to: